recursivefunk/mulla/README.md

   })
 ```

-Mulla is best used for distributed APIs.
-It is also designed to work best for
-side-effect-free functions.
-The same inputs should yield the same output every
+Mulla is designed to work best for side-effect-free functions calls - the same input(s) should yield the same output every
 time the function is run.
 Mulla also assumes promise return values